rajdor/s3fupload/README.md

 s3fupload is for copying files from a local system to S3.
 It's aim is to provide robust acknowledgement of s3 copy confirmation and timing.

-Input is a JSON text file in the following form.
+   * Input is a JSON text file in the following form
-Currently, suffix is optional and only one option is available %%timestamp%%
+   * Currently, suffix is optional and only one option is available %%timestamp%%
+   * For each file in the JSON input file
+      * Get details of local file, including size, timestamp, md5 (AWS S3 E-Tag)
+      * Check to see if existing remote file exists
+	  * Transfer file
+	  * Get details of remote file, including size, timestamp, md5 (AWS S3 E-Tag)
+	  * Compare results
+   * Output detailed results, time and other info as JSON to stdout

+---

 Example Command line:
 ```bash